 - How To Replace a Passport That Has Been Lost, Stolen or Damaged

-- How to Renew Your UK Passport in New Zealand?
+- How to Renew a British Passport in the U.S.

 Post Office passport renewal – Digital Check and Send service

 At some branches of the Post Office (the Post Office branch finder can tell you which ones), you can access a service where the staff prepare your digital application for you.
 The Post Office digital passport renewal service is the cheapest of the two, with no paper forms to fill out.
 All you’ll need to do is bring your old passport, your current personal email address, along with proof of any changes that will need to be flagged as part of the application.
 Taken step by step, the process runs as follows:

 - First, you need to use the Post Office website’s search function to identify your nearest branch that offers the Digital Check and Send service.